2sic/2sxc-docs/2sxc Docs Generator/basics/data/entities/index.md

 * Anything you define in your apps will result in entities

 #### Multilanguage Data

-Each field can also be multilanguage, so there are actually many `Descriptions` in a multi-language product Entity.
+Each value can also be [multilanguage](xref:Basics.Data.MultiLanguage.Index), so there are actually many `Descriptions` in a multi-language product Entity.

 #### Relationships

 Entities are much more than just records, as they can have [relationships](xref:Basics.Data.Relationships.Index).

 #### Input Forms and Fields (like WYSIWYG)

 The input mask is automatically generated from the [Content-Type](xref:Basics.Data.ContentTypes.Index).
 Based on the specifications, it will generate the correct [Input-Field](xref:Basics.Data.Fields.Index) like a simple text field, a multiline text field, a WYSIWYG or even a file-uploader.